Prices of new private homes hit historical high in 2018

 Despite the fact that the number of units sold in the prime districts or Core Central Region (CCR) has dipped by 41% quarter-on-quarter, the demand for luxury homes (priced above $3 million) has remained lively with 187 units being sold – higher than the 5-year average of 173 homes sold.

 Prices of private homes have continued to rise, at a slower pace of 0.5% in the 3rd quarter.
-Just within the first 3 quarters of 2018, the overall price of residential properties have risen by 7.9%.
+Just within the first 3 quarters of 2018, the overall price of residential properties has risen by 7.9%.

 In fact, prices of private homes across various segments in the property market all attained new heights within the first 3 quarters, since 1995.
 Based on URA Realis data released on 14 November 2018, the average price of non-landed residential properties in the CCR was $2,133 psf; RCR was $1,592 psf and $1,189 psf for those in the OCR.